 A second, advanced workshop for practicing poets.
 Students will undertake a longer project as well as doing exercises every week exploring technical problems.

 Requisite: ENGL 221 or the equivalent.
 Limited enrollment.
 Preregistration is not allowed.
 Please consult the Creative Writing Center website for information on admission to this course.
 Fall semester.
 Writer-in-Residence Hall.2019-20: Offered in Fall 2019 and Spring 2020

 A poetry writing course, but with a strong emphasis on reading.
 Students will closely examine the work of various poets and periods, then attempt to write plausible imitations of their own, all by way of learning about poetry from the inside, as it were.

 Limited to 15 students.
 Preregistration is not allowed.
 Please consult the Creative Writing Center website for information on admission to this course.
 Spring semester.
-Writer-in-Residence Hall.2016-17: Offered in Spring 2017
+Writer-in-Residence Hall.2019-20: Not offered

 Poetry is not merely a written form; it is an oral art and a prompt to performance.
 Students in this course will learn to use “close listening,” as well as the embodied experience of performing poetry themselves, in order to access poetic meanings that are unavailable through silent reading alone.
 This course will require both written analyses and performed repertoires of poetry.
 No prior performance experience is required.